gemmagentles/platinum/wp-content/plugins/wp-google-maps/readme.txt

 == Changelog ==

+= 7.11.48 :- 2019-08-28 :- Low priority =
+* Fixed polygons and polylines not displaying back end before global settings have been saved
+* Increased link column to accept 2083 characters

 = 7.11.47 :- 2019-08-09 :- Medium priority =
 * Fixed map engine dialog submission not working
 * Fixed WPGMZA.EventDispatcher not handing some native events over to DOM correctly